Where to Stay in New York: A First Timers Guide (2025)

 Things to do on the Upper West Side

-• Visit the American Museum of Natural History: one of America’s most famous museums is located on the Upper West Side.
+• Visit the American Museum of Natural History: One of America’s most famous museums is located on the Upper West Side.
 This brilliant museum showcases a range of exhibitions including actual dinosaur skeletons.

-• Go for brunch: the UWS is known for its selection of food and drink spots.
+• Go for brunch: The UWS is known for its selection of food and drink spots.
 Some great brunch options include Sara Beth’s, Playa Betty’s, and Daily Provisions.

 • Visit Riverside Park: Riverside Park is a small green space on the Upper West Side with epic views of the Hudson River and New Jersey.
 It might not quite be Central Park, but it’s well worth a visit.